 The SIMS Foundation provides access and financial support for mental health and addiction recovery to Austin music professionals and their family members.
 SIMS clinicians can provide short-term counseling and match you to one of 70+ therapists, psychiatrists, or addiction recovery partners in our SIMS Provider Network for ongoing treatment.
 Call the SIMS Confidential Client Line, 512-494-1007, and speak to one of our licensed therapists about SIMS services.

-To be eligible for SIMS mental health or substance abuse services, you must be:
+To be eligible for SIMS mental health or substance abuse services, you:

 Step 1: Click on “CLIENT FORMS”

 If you would like to apply for SIMS-sponsored Mental Health or Addiction services, click on this Client Forms page, where we ask you to fill out the Client Intake form, entering demographic and other personal information that is kept private and protected by our secure client data system.

 Next, we ask you to fill out, sign, and submit three additional online forms.
 Two of the forms are “informed consent” documents required by law.
 The third form is a personal statement of your residential address and your total household income.
 Please list your adjusted gross income from all sources, just as it is shown on your most recent tax return.
 If you are a HAAM client, the income statements you provide for both HAAM and SIMS should be the same.

 Within one business day of submitting your client forms, SIMS will contact you to either schedule or go ahead and complete your eligibility and clinical interviews.
 This is usually done by telephone and takes about half an hour.
 We will ask you about your status as a working music professional (your music career, your contacts in the industry, about how many performances you play in a given year, recordings you have sold or played on, etc.).
 The licensed therapist will also ask you some questions about the problems you are experiencing and their history, so that we can refer you to the provider and the kinds of therapies that could best help you.